About the project

 2.2.
 Next, in public access areas (e.g., nearby roadside reserves) to record the local weed floras, using digital photography, field data capture smartphone apps, and herbarium presses to collect specimens.

 2.3.
-Finally, an introduction to hands-on weed control, in conjunction with pest plant officers (DOC and local council staff).
+Finally, an introduction to hands-on weed control, in conjunction with pest plant officers (DOC and local council staff, depending on their availability).

 - Lab work

 Schools from Canterbury will visit our research campus at Lincoln.
 At Lincoln, the students will